Get started with PocketStudio

 - Create the camera: click on the icon on the Toolbar.
 This will display the camera popover containing a “New” button.
 Click on this button to create a new camera from the current view.

 - Look through the camera: from the camera popover, double click on the thumbnail of the camera you want to look through.
 Note that the camera properties are now visible in the Property Editor panel located to the right of the Toolbar.
 The camera viewpoint by default is locked but can be unlocked by clicking on the icon located in the top left corner of the Viewport.
-Click on the play button to view the animation through this camera.
+Click on to play the animation through this camera.

 - Exit the camera view: click on the icon located in the top left corner of the viewport to exit the camera view and get back to the perspective camera view.
 Repeat the last 4 steps to create more cameras.